wp-plugins/social-media-auto-publish/readme.txt

 * First official launch.

 == Upgrade Notice ==
-You must apply this upgrade to fix some issues induced in previous update.
+You must apply this upgrade to get support for user nicename while publishing.

 == More Information ==